tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

 In C, string handling is labor-intensive because strings are null-terminated arrays of 8-bit characters that you must manipulate.

-Because Strings are first-class objects, you can use `new` to instantiate them.
-Setting a variable of type String to a **string literal** has the same result, because the Java language creates **a String object** to hold the literal, and then assigns that object to the instance variable.

 [Why String is Immutable in Java?](https://www.scaler.com/topics/why-string-is-immutable-in-java/).
 But the reference to the object can be changed.

 Chaining of method calls is a technique commonly used with immutable objects like String, where a modification to an immutable object always returns the modification (but doesn't change the original).
 You then operate on the returned, changed value.